 AFSA considers this initiative not only a valuable service to members, but also a significant step in building an understanding of diplomacy and its importance to the security and prosperity of the United States, a critical part of AFSA’s mission.

 Special thanks to Ambassador (ret.)
 Ronald Neumann, the President of The American Academy of Diplomacy, who has generously shared the AAD’s treasure-trove of curricula, for which a link is available below.
 Another special thanks to Ambassador (ret.)
 Barbara K. Bodine, Distinguished Professor in the Practice of Diplomacy and concurrent Director of the Study of Diplomacy at Georgetown University, who shares with us how to access Georgetown’s Case Studies Library dedicated to diplomatic practice.
 Thank you also to President Susan Rockwell Johnson of The Association for Diplomatic Studies and Training, who saw to it that the Association’s impressive collection of oral histories, publications, and other materials was made available to AFSA.
-And, finally, thank you to Jillian Burns, adjunct Profession at George Washington University, who has worked with AFSA from the beginning on this initiative.
+And, finally, thank you to Jillian Burns, an instructor at George Washington University, who has worked with AFSA from the beginning on this initiative.